TrustworthyComputing/mastic/README.md

 ```
 which is caused by the RPC batch sizes.

-To fix this reduce the batch sizes of either the reports or the FLPs (or both).
+To fix this, reduce the batch sizes of either the reports or the FLPs (or both).
-Note that this does not affect the online running time, but it affects the
-upload time from the `driver` to the Mastic servers.
 ```toml
 add_report_share_batch_size = 1000
 query_flp_batch_size = 100000
 ```
+**Note:** this does not affect the online running time, but it affects the
+upload time from the `driver` to the Mastic servers.

 ## Disclaimer